 If your child is struggling with the sound, consider using the flexing motion in the future to help them recall the sound.

-They involve coloring, mazes, letter identification, tracing, and drawing!
+Enjoy coloring, mazes, tracing, and drawing!

 Remember to watch for and correct sloppy xs that look like a lowercase /t/, and flex-x-x your muscles if they need a reminder of the letter sound.

 Click the above image link/text link to get your free printable worksheets in PDF format.

 I hope you and your littles enjoy these educational activities.
 I know these phonics worksheets will go far to help your child feel confident about all things letter X!

 All of these different activities will work together to help your child remember the letter sound and write capital letter X and lower case letter X correctly!

 We only have two more letters to go!
 I cannot believe that we are almost done with the entire alphabet!